Man–Computer Symbiosis: Part III

 and ends with the acknowledgement of differences between inherent processing speed and use of language.

-Part 4
+Part IV

-Part 4 is titled "Separable Functions of Men and Computers in the Anticipated Symbiotic Association".
+Part IV is titled "Separable Functions of Men and Computers in the Anticipated Symbiotic Association".
 Licklider in the first passage of this part makes reference to the SAGE system.
 The text continues to identify ways in which theoretically active computers would function in ways including: to interpolate, extrapolate, convert static equations or logical statements into dynamic models.
 The part concludes with a statement of the functioning of a potential computer as performing diagnosis, pattern-matching, and relevance-recognizing.

-Part 5
+Part V

-Part 5 is the final part of the article and is titled "Prerequisites for Realization of Man-Computer Symbiosis".
+Part V is the final part of the article and is titled "Prerequisites for Realization of Man–Computer Symbiosis".
 It has five sub-headings: